 If our clients are not satisfied with the outcome of their complaint, they will have the right to refer it to the Financial Ombudsman Service, free of charge, at The Financial Ombudsman Service Exchange Tower, London E14 9SR, or by going to their website www.financial-ombudsman.org.uk.

 Conflicts of Interest Policy Statement

 In the course of business, circumstances may arise whereby the interests of a client conflict with the interests of the firm, members of staff or the interests of another client.
-At Tilney, our overriding principle is that employees must always place clients’ interests first, before their own and those of Tilney or Tilney directors and employees.
+At Evelyn Partners, our overriding principle is that employees must always place clients’ interests first, before their own and those of Evelyn Partners or Evelyn Partners directors and employees.

-Maintaining integrity, exercising good judgement and discretion are fundamental to support Tilney’s ability to demonstrate good governance and risk management over situations of conflict.
-Such situations may arise in the course of employee dealing, where Tilney employees undertake deals on their own behalf, or where our employees may give or receive hospitality from clients in the course of conducting business: Tilney has internal policies and processes in place to manage such situations.
+Maintaining integrity, exercising good judgement and discretion are fundamental to support Evelyn Partners’ ability to demonstrate good governance and risk management over situations of conflict.
+Such situations may arise in the course of employee dealing, where Evelyn Partners’ employees undertake deals on their own behalf, or where our employees may give or receive hospitality from clients in the course of conducting business: Evelyn Partners has internal policies and processes in place to manage such situations.
 Investment advice and order execution services that are undertaken on behalf of our clients are also subject to policies and processes, ensuring suitability and best execution.